1. The Core Computation: Dopamine and Prediction

 | Learning | Synaptic update | Forecast revision | Weight adjustment |

-| Memory | Hippocampus | General ledger | Memory log |
+| Memory | Hippocampus | General ledger | Emotional ledger |

 A prediction error system without memory is reactive but not continuous.
 The dopamine signal shapes behaviour in the moment, but the hippocampus provides the temporal scaffolding that allows prediction errors to accumulate into learning, relationships, and identity.